By Robert Gulack © 2004

 As Spinoza and Lincoln tried to teach us, when we discard free will, we are discarding hatred, anger, envy, malice, guilt, and anxiety.
 So the next, and very practical question is this: Can you run a society without hatred, anger, envy, malice, guilt, and anxiety?

 Lincoln did.
 He ran our society much better than the many presidents we have had since who have believed in free will, hatred, anger, envy, malice, guilt, and anxiety.
-Indeed, in general, the pioneers of liberal democracy – Locke, Voltaire, Jefferson, John Stuart Mill, Lincoln, Darrow, in more recent history, Abe Fortas – are all people with conspicuous doubts about free will.
+Indeed, in general, the pioneers of liberal democracy– Locke, Voltaire, Jefferson, John Stuart Mill, Lincoln, Darrow, in more recent history, Abe Fortas–are all people with conspicuous doubts about free will.

 Many people think that, when you give up God, you have to give up ethics.
 The whole point of the Ethical Culture movement, of course, is that this is not true.
-God is a factual claim – an allegation about what is.
+God is a factual claim, an allegation about what is.
 Ethics is a matter of what should be.
 We can make our own ethical commitments without God telling us what they should be.
 Indeed, if God should, in fact, appear and tell us what our ethical commitments should be, that wouldn’t prove God was giving us the right advice.
 Many religious people, of course, simply assume that what God says to do is the right thing to do, but, if you define “good” as simply whatever God says, then the difference between good and bad loses all ethical content.
 Doing the right thing merely means doing what you’re told.
 I won’t spend anymore time on this point, as I assume everyone here agrees that ethics can exist without God.

-I assume we all also agree that we can have ethics with being immortal.
+I assume we all also agree that we can have ethics without being immortal.
 We just have to decide that we wish to be good for its own sake, as opposed to being good because we wish to avoid hell.

 In just the same way, ethics can exist without free will.
 We can make ethical commitments even though we are not, in some ultimate sense, free to choose what those commitments will be.
 In fact, we do make ethical commitments when and only when we are caused to make them.
 When you consider the matter properly, we are gathered here today, and gather here weekly, to be caused to make ethical commitments.
 To the extent that religion has any value at all, it is because it sometimes causes people to make ethical commitments.
 And, by the same token, the reason why religion is so often dangerous is precisely because it so often causes people to make wrong ethical choices, such as punishing others for failing to follow God’s orders.

 In just the same way that people can be caused by advertising to desire particular products, people are often caused by ethical indoctrination to believe in justice, equality, and kindness.
 Once they have been so indoctrinated, they will often go out and practice justice, equality, and kindness, even in the face of howling mobs.
 There is no conflict between disbelief in free will and belief in ethics.
-Indeed, for hundreds of years, it has usually been the skeptics on free will who have provided moral leadership for our society and fomented the forces of social reform – people like Jefferson and Lincoln.
+Indeed, for hundreds of years, it has usually been the skeptics on free will who have provided moral leadership for our society and fomented the forces of social reform–people like Jefferson and Lincoln.
 We can have ethics without free will as long as we are willing to wish to be good for its own sake, as opposed to being good because we hope to take personal credit for it.

 An ethical nation that had discarded the idea of free will would cease to hold executions.
 Execution is an act of revenge.
 It goes beyond what is necessary to incapacitate the offender or deter other people.
 We have an ethical duty to protect society from bad people, by locking them up.
 We have no ethical duty to make people suffer simply because the doctrines of free will and retribution tell us that certain people deserve to suffer.